Shalom2002Gosain/Coustmer-Segmentation-using-K-Means-Clustering/README.md

  Use the Elbow method or Silhouette Score to determine the optimal number of clusters (K).

 * Analysis: Analyze the characteristics of each customer segment to draw business insights.

+* Cluster Evaluation:
+ Visualize the clusters using scatter plots or pair plots to understand the grouping.
+ Use Elbow Method or Silhouette Score to determine how well the clusters are formed and adjust K accordingly.
 #
 ## Tools & Technologies:

 * Programming Language: Python
 * Libraries:
 * Pandas: For data manipulation and preprocessing